 First, you will need to break the project’s work into identifiable activities.
-Generally, these activities can be created from the project’s overall scope, or through a work breakdown structure (WBS).
-It’s often useful to associate specific activities with unique details, such as names, IDs, and categorical codes, to properly differentiate them.
+You can create these activities from the project’s scope, or through a Work Breakdown Structure (WBS).
+It is often useful to associate specific activities with unique details to differentiate them.
+For example, unique names, IDs, and categorical codes.

 Identify Dependencies and Create Relationship Ties

-Next, you will need to sequence and connect activities together by identifying dependencies and creating relationship ties.
-Using the created activities, you will need to determine which activity will start the project and which activities will follow.
-Activities can have more than one relationship tie, and you will need to determine which activities have dependencies and which can be performed in parallel.
+Next, you will need to sequence and connect activities.
+You can do this by identifying dependencies and creating relationship ties.
+Using the activities you created, you can determine which activity will start the project and which will follow.
+Activities can have more than one relationship tie and you will need to determine which activities have dependencies and which can be performed in parallel.

 Different relationships can connect activities in different ways.
-For example, you can tie two activities together in a Start-to-Start relationship, meaning that the start of one activity is dependent on the start of another activity.
-Other activities, on the other hand, can be tied together in a Finish-to-Start relationship, meaning that the start of one activity is dependent on the completion of another activity.
+For example, you can tie two activities together in a start-to-start relationship.
+This means that the start of one activity is dependent on the start of another.
+Other activities can be tied together in a Finish-to-Start relationship.
+This means that the start of one activity is dependent on the completion of another activity.

-There are four different relationship types that should be considered when tying activities together, depending on whether the start or the finish of one activity is driving the start or finish of another:
+There are four different relationship types that you should consider when tying activities together— depending on whether the start or finish date of one activity is driving the start or finish of another.

 Finish to Start (FS)